 When detailed implementation rules were released a month later, it became clear that these expanded police powers could present a massive challenge for foreign technology companies- and sadly it seems that those challenges are already manifesting.
 Hong Kong Police have requested that an Israeli web hosting service, Wix.com, remove messages from a website hosted outside of Hong Kong within 72 hours or face serious consequences.
 Wix initially complied, but later restored the content.

-Article 43(4) of the Hong Kong National Security Law had given police the authority to request that those who public information and related service providers remove offending information or provide other assistance.
+Article 43(4) of the Hong Kong National Security Law had given police the authority to request that those who publish information and related service providers remove offending information or provide other assistance.
 The implementation rules clarified that refusals to cooperate could result in steep fines and even jail time for the staff of non-complying companies (Section 12(1)).
 The schedule also made clear the law applied regardless of whether hosting or other web services were provided in Hong Kong or abroad.
 In addition to deleting content, requested ‘assistance’ has been defined to include identifying users and decrypting messages.

 Requests for assistance usually do require a warrant, but the requirements for a magistrate to issue a warrant are minimal.
 They must only believe there is reasonable grounds to believe that (i) an electronic message has been published that (ii) likely constitutes an offense against national security OR is likely to cause an offence against national security, and (3) the service provider has control over the message so as to identify it, and find that the companies assistance is necessary to investigate or prevent an offense.